lsg33/primeclientv2/README.md

 ![size](https://img.shields.io/github/repo-size/Nexus-FN/Momentum?label=Size&style=for-the-badge)
 ![](https://komarev.com/ghpvc/?username=Nexus-FN&style=for-the-badge)

-Momentum is a fork of the popular Fortnite Backend LawinServer.
+Momentum is a fork (skid) of the Fortnite Backend LawinServer.
 It is aimed to improve the stability and be more suitable for production use.

 I just released a new NPM package called "MomentumSDK" which allows you to easily interact with Momentum.
 You can find it here: